 Professional and Technical Communication will introduce students to the different types of documents and correspondence that they will create in their professional careers.
 This course emphasizes the importance of audience, document design, and the use of technology in designing, developing, and delivering documents.
-This course will provide students with experience in professional correspondence and communicating technical information to a nontechnical audience.
+This course will provide students with experience in professional correspondence and communicating technical information to a non-technical audience.

 Pre-requisite ENGL 1110.
-Must earn grade of "C" or higher.

-Choose professional communication

-appropriate for audiences and situations.

-- Write in different genres of professional communication. - Identify the purpose of a work-related communication and assess the audiences' informational needs and organizational constraints. - Employ appropriate design/visuals to support and enhance various texts. - Demonstrate effective collaboration and presentation skills. - Integrate research and information from credible sources into professional communication.
+- Choose professional communication appropriate for audiences and situations. - Write in different genres of professional communication. - Identify the purpose of a work-related communication and assess the audiences' informational needs and organizational constraints. - Employ appropriate design/visuals to support and enhance various texts. - Demonstrate effective collaboration and presentation skills. - Integrate research and information from credible sources into professional communication.